rickywsb/cs6220-spring/README.md

 Schema relocation: By default, pgtt tables are not relocatable, but advanced configuration allows it for use cases requiring fixed schema names. pg_dump / restore: Template tables and catalog metadata are included in dumps, allowing full restoration of the GTT setup.
 This model allows applications to use global temporary tables in PostgreSQL with consistent session-local isolation, while maintaining persistence and visibility for administrative tasks.

+2. Background and Functional Comparison
+A Global Temporary Table (GTT) is a database object that allows all sessions to share the same table definition (schema), while maintaining session-local visibility of the table’s data.
+This means multiple users or connections can access the same table name and structure, but each sees only their own data.
+Unlike regular temporary tables in PostgreSQL—which must be explicitly created in every session and discarded afterward—a GTT is defined once and reused across sessions, reducing overhead and ensuring schema consistency.
+This model is widely supported in Oracle and other enterprise databases, and is especially useful in OLTP systems where temporary data is processed per user but must follow a shared structure (e.g., staging data, session caches, or ETL pipelines).

+PostgreSQL does not natively support global temporary tables.
+Its temporary tables are entirely session-scoped, meaning both the definition and data exist only for the lifetime of a session.
+This limitation can introduce overhead in applications that require repeated creation of identical temporary tables, or in systems migrating from Oracle where GTTs are extensively used.

+The pgtt extension fills this gap by emulating global temporary table behavior within PostgreSQL’s extension framework.
+It separates the definition of the table from the data, storing the former as a persistent "template" table and dynamically creating session-local temporary instances at runtime.
+This allows applications to interact with GTTs as if they were natively supported.